The latest Tella app lets Uwazi users document violations safely and while offline

-Learn more about one of Uwazi’s most transformative features: the Metadata Extractor, designed to solve the challenges of manual data entry and processing.
+Learn more about one of Uwazi’s most transformative AI features: the Metadata Extractor, designed to solve the challenges of manual data entry and processing.

 Uwazi is making human rights documentation smarter and more effective.